 We hypothesized that including these oral exercises would decrease the reading requirements and cognitive load placed on candidates, which would ultimately decrease group differences.
 Additionally, since we were incorporating best practices of assessment centers (e.g., multiple assessors, behavioral-anchored ratings), we were not compromising on validity as assessment centers have been shown to be effective solutions for predicting job behavior.

 To analyze the data, we compared overall assessment scores between the first and second assessment batteries.
-We found that the group differences between White and Black candidates were significantly lessened when adding oral exercises to the assessment battery.
+We found that the group differences were significantly lessened when adding oral exercises to the assessment battery.